FormstoneClassic/Formstone.it/content/about/getting-started.md

 # Getting Started

 Formstone components are designed to be implemented with as little impact on your existing project as possible.
-Scripts are wrapped in self-executing closures and styles are individually namespaced to avoid collisions.
+Scripts are wrapped in self-executing closures and styles are individually name spaced to avoid collisions.

 ### Deploy